karunmehta-aigp/AI-Governance/README.md

 - That **classification, risk assessment, policy, incident response, and conformity documentation are not five separate disciplines** but connected views of the same underlying governance responsibility, which is why the same systems and the same findings recur deliberately across Projects 1–5
 - That **honest documentation of an unresolved gap is more valuable, and more credible, than documentation that asserts a premature compliance position** — several artefacts in this portfolio explicitly state that a requirement is not yet met, with a remediation date attached, rather than rounding up to "compliant"
 - That **proportionality is the organising discipline of good governance** — minimal-risk systems throughout this portfolio are governed lightly and explicitly are not over-engineered, while high-risk systems receive the full weight of scrutiny the framework intends
-- That governance capability is **portable** — Projects 6–10 show the same disciplines demonstrated narratively in Projects 1–5 distilled into reusable foundations any organisation, in any sector, could stand up from day one
+- That governance capability is **portable** — Projects 6–11 show the same disciplines demonstrated narratively in Projects 1–5 distilled into reusable foundations any organisation, in any sector, could stand up from day one
+- That governance and engineering **can and should share a common evidence language** — Project 11 shows the same regulatory obligations Projects 6–10 document at the policy level, satisfied directly by specific, real evaluation tooling output

 ---